ACCapili/ALPHA_DIET-doc./README.md

 Enter your credentials and log in.
 Track Your Diet

-Use the dashboard to add meals.
+##Use the dashboard to add meals.
 Search for food items from the database.
 Log consumed food items to track your intake.
-Plan Meals
+Plan Meals.

-Access the meal planning feature.
+##Access the meal planning feature.
 Create meal plans for different days.
 Customize your meal plans according to your dietary goals.
-Monitor Progress
+Monitor Progress/

 Use the analytics feature to monitor your nutritional intake.
 View charts and reports to understand your dietary habits.